Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/From Terrestrial to Cosmic Ecology.md

 Light = being
 Choice of action = will

-rider an horse trot the journey a temporary hybrid holon o
+Function = rider an horse trot the journey
+Beinng = a temporary hybrid holon of human/horse is formed Will= rapport between them is established